rogaha/command-es-repository-kafka/readme.md

+**The library is in a theoretical state.
+So, it's means that cannot be used in production for now**

-# Purpose of the library
+# The purpose of the library

 This library fill the lack of small part of CQRS pattern in Go using kafka.
 What it's means?
 Which part of the CQRS pattern is supported?